phanimoo/Python-Course/README.md

 ```

 ![Visualization of Probability of Skills Trending Over Time in 2023](Python_Data_Project/Images/skills_trend_percent.png)
-*Line graph showing overall the probability of each of the top skills appearing in job posts on month-to-month basis*
+<br>*Line graph showing overall the probability of each of the top skills appearing in job posts on month-to-month basis*

-### Insights
+### Insights for Probabilities of Data Skills Trending for All Entry-Level Data Roles
+#### Key Observations:

 1. **SQL Dominance**:
    - **Consistent High Demand**: SQL remains the most demanded skill throughout the year, maintaining a probability around 55%.